Sacked JB Hi-Fi sales star wants more than his $66K compo

 In June last year, Kumar - who had worked for JB Hi-Fi for eight years - was summarily dismissed from his sales job at the chain's Albany, Auckland store.

-After an investigation, JB Hi-Fi alleged Kumar had sold dozens of iPads and iPhones to a reseller at below cost, and received a commission from the reseller for his trouble.
+After an investigation, JB Hi-Fi alleged Kumar had sold dozens of iPads and iPhones to a reseller at below cost, and received an under-the-table commission from the reseller for his trouble.

 However, the company made paperwork blunders with Kumar's dismissal, and - bar the case of a single iPad - was unable to refute the salesman's claim that he had received the required permission from a manager at the Albany store for each sale.